Skip to content

 Employment

 People should have the tools they need to navigate the risks and opportunities of today’s workplace.
-All barriers to employment opportunity for older adults should be eliminated.
-Individuals age 65-plus may have some distinct needs, but support and protections are required for everyone.
+All barriers to employment opportunities for older adults should be eliminated.
+Individuals age 65 and older may have some distinct needs, but support and protections are required for people of all ages.

 • Workers must be protected from discrimination in all aspects of employment.
 Age-related job discrimination persists despite laws prohibiting it.
-Far too often, employers exclude older applicants from recruiting activities, refuse to hire or promote older workers, target them in layoffs, curtail their benefits, and limit their training opportunities and job responsibilities.
-Further, digital hiring and recruitment introduces new avenues for bias.
+Far too often, employers refuse to hire or promote older workers, limit their job responsibilities, curtail their benefits, restrict their training opportunities, and target them in layoffs.
+They also can exclude older applicants from recruiting activities.
+Hiring and recruitment powered by artificial intelligence tools have made such practices more difficult to detect.
 Policymakers should ensure that age discrimination claims are treated on par with other forms of discrimination.

 • Employers should provide workers with flexible work arrangements and paid time off.
-Flexible work arrangements, such as alternative schedules and telecommuting, can make it possible for people with health problems or disabilities and working caregivers to remain on the job.
-Job-protected leave, such as paid time off for family and medical leave, helps people balance the demands of work with the need to take care of themselves and their family members.
+Flexible work arrangements, such as alternative schedules and telecommuting, can make it possible for working caregivers and people with health problems or disabilities to remain on the job.
+Job-protected leave, such as paid time off for family and medical leave, helps people balance the demands of work with the need to take care of themselves and family members.

 • All workers, whether in traditional or gig-economy jobs, need protections and benefits.
-The trend of outsourcing job tasks to independent contractors and temporary workers has left growing numbers without the traditional rights and benefits that go with a job.
-Such elusive, yet basic, protections include the minimum wage, paid overtime, occupational health and safety standards, civil rights and the right to organize.
-Policymakers should consider strategies for how to extend current protections to them.
+The trend of outsourcing job tasks to independent contractors and temporary workers has left growing numbers of people without the traditional rights and benefits that go with a job.
+Such elusive, yet basic, protections include the minimum wage, paid overtime, occupational health and safety standards, and civil rights.
+Policymakers should consider strategies for how to extend current protections to all workers.

 • Workers deserve assistance preparing for and weathering labor market changes and job displacement.
-Lifelong training and retraining opportunities are essential, particularly as people start to work longer.
+Lifelong training and retraining opportunities are essential, particularly as people work longer.
 Programs for people who become unemployed can be strengthened.
-Unemployment-insurance benefits do not reach enough who need them.
+Unemployment-insurance benefits do not reach enough people who need them.

-Even in the United States, millions of people have serious, unmet basic needs.
-Struggling families and individuals need programs that help them pay for the necessities of life.
-Such benefits should be efficiently administered and available and accessible to all those who need them.
+Millions of people in the United States have serious, unmet basic needs.
+Struggling families and individuals require help to pay for the necessities of life.
+Programs offering such assistance should be efficiently administered and available and accessible to all individuals who need them.

 • Food insecurity has a significant impact on the health and well-being of older Americans.
 Older adults who lack the resources to cover their basic food needs are more likely to die of heart attacks, suffer depression, and have limited ability to live independently.
 Policymakers should dedicate enough money to food and nutrition assistance programs to fully serve those in need.